Claim: Orthodox jews engage in marital relations through a hole in a sheet.

 This rumor spreads chiefly among non-Orthodox Jews and is not often heard from those of other faiths.
 Whatever this snippet of misinformation's beginnings, the whisper about holes in sheets has become a part of Jewish lore that reflects attitudes towards the fabled strictness of Orthodox practices.
 To even hint sexuality between man and wife — a vibrant part of Judaism — has been squelched to this degree within the Orthodox branch is to strike at the heart of all things Jewish.
 Nothing could better capture the presumption about how joyless life must be within the Orthodox faith.

 But that's not the way of it at all.
 Shmuel Boteach, author of the acclaimed Kosher Sex: A Recipe for Passion and Intimacy labels the sheet rumor as utterly false.
 "Judaism," he says, "is the one religion that not only allows sex for pleasure but sees sex as the holiest of all acts because it brings life into the world — and even when it doesn't, it sews two people together as one flesh, one soul."
 This tenet of the religion holds true across all branches of Judaism, including the heavily-governed Orthodox.

 Barbara "short sheeted" Mikkelson

 Sightings: This belief turns up as a scene in the 1992 film Como agua para chocolate (Like Water For Chocolate), which is set in the late 1800s.
-Following the wedding of a young Mexican couple, a scene from their wedding night shows the new wife nervously arranging a sheet over herself.
+After the wedding of a young Mexican couple, a scene from the wedding night shows the new wife nervously arranging a sheet over herself.
 Also, Simon Louvish's 1986 book The Death of Moishe-Ganef uses the sheet belief as a plot point.